Telehealth (virtual consultations)

 - Your health provider will always confirm your identity at the start of the virtual consultation.

 - Your health provider will do everything they can to ensure your privacy.
-It's also important that your devices and home network are secure.
+It is also important that your devices and home network are secure.
 See these cyber security guides for detailed advice.

 HealthInfo recommends the following pages